 A Note from Pastor Dylon:

 As Newberg Nazarene Church, we have attempted to continue to learn to be a community that reflects the love and compassion of our Lord Jesus Christ.
 Whether through funds dispersed through our crisis care fund, a card sent in the mail, or a phone call we make, we are striving to care for those inside and outside our church.
 It has been my hope and prayer that as COVID fatigue sets in, we will continue to learn to lift others up, instead of tearing down.
-And may we also continue to have compassion, and listen for others' anxieties, showing grace to those whose risk-assessment is different than our own.
+And that we would also continue to have compassion, and listen for others' anxieties, showing grace to those whose risk-assessment is different than our own.

-For structured worship and discipleship in community, we have tried to adapt to the times we’re living through.
 In order to preserve public health, and the health of our congregation, we have online gatherings as well as in-person outdoor gatherings that require masks and distancing.

 You can find all the details on the Gatherings tab on our homepage, but below is the general information.